-Drug treatment options for visual hallucinations in people with Parkinson's are limited to medications that were developed to treat symptoms in people with schizophrenia.
-These drugs, described as antipsychotics, can cause significant side effects including sleepiness, falls, and a worsening of Parkinson's symptoms, such as tremor.
+Drug treatment options for visual hallucinations in people with Parkinson's disease and Lewy Body Dementia are limited to medications that were developed to treat symptoms in people with schizophrenia.
+These drugs, described as antipsychotics, can cause significant side effects including sleepiness, falls, and a worsening of Parkinson's disease and Lewy Body Dementia symptoms, such as tremor.
 The most effective of these, clozapine, can only be given in specialist clinics as weekly blood tests are needed to monitor safety.
 It is really important that we identify and test alternative treatments in clinical trials led by NHS clinicians.
-If ondansetron proves to be effective and safe as a treatment for visual hallucinations in people with Parkinson's the fact that it is already used in the NHS to treat sickness, and is of low cost, will speed its progression to use in NHS clinics.
+If ondansetron proves to be effective and safe as a treatment for visual hallucinations in people with Parkinson's disease or Lewy Body Dementia the fact that it is already used in the NHS to treat sickness, and is of low cost, will speed its progression to use in NHS clinics.